Master of Veterinary Science (MVSc): Career Path

 Career Options

-The MVSc program is suitable for individuals who are interested in pursuing a career in research or academia, as well as for those who want to specialize in a particular area of veterinary medicine.
-It is also a good option for veterinarians who want to gain additional knowledge and skills in order to advance their careers in the field.
+The MVSc program is suitable for individuals interested in pursuing a career in research or academia and those who want to specialize in a particular area of veterinary medicine.
+It is also a good option for veterinarians who wish to gain additional knowledge and skills to advance their careers.

-To be eligible for the MVSc program, individuals typically need to have completed a DVM degree or its equivalent from an accredited institution and have at least one year of clinical experience.
-Some programs may also require applicants to pass a qualifying exam or meet other requirements.
+To be eligible for the MVSc program, individuals must have completed a DVM degree or equivalent from an accredited institution and have at least one year of clinical experience.
+Some programs may require applicants to pass a qualifying exam or meet other requirements.

 Course Outlines